Showing posts with label dinosaurs. Show all posts

 Our first desert critter!

 There are tons of short hikes to take and places to explore along the main roads through Joshua Tree.
-We hopped out several times to explore:
+We hopped out several times to investigate:

 The kids' favorite activity by far was scrambling around the giant boulders and hills: